martinrotter/rssguard/resources/docs/Documentation.md

 * debug your script against sample `MessageObject` instance.

 ### Performance
 Note that evaluations of JavaScript expressions are NOT that fast.
-They are much slower than native `C++` code, but well-optimized scripts usually take only several miliseconds to finish for each message.
+They are much slower than native `C++` code, but well-optimized scripts usually take only several milliseconds to finish for each message.

 ## Database backends
 RSS Guard offers switchable database backends which hold your data.
 At this point, two backends are available:
 * MariaDB,
 * SQLite (default).

 SQLite backend is very simple to use, no further configuration is needed and all your data are stored in single file `<user-data-root-path>\database\local\database.ini`.
 Check `About RSS Guard -> Resources` dialog to find more info on significant paths used.
-This backend offers "in-memory" database option, which automatically copies all your data into RAM when app starts and then works solely with that RAM data, which makes RSS Guard incredibily fast.
+This backend offers "in-memory" database option, which automatically copies all your data into RAM when app starts and then works solely with that RAM data, which makes RSS Guard incredibly fast.
 Data is also stored back to database file when app exits.
-Note that this option should be used very rarely because RSS Guard should be fast enought with classic SQLite persistent DB files.
+Note that this option should be used very rarely because RSS Guard should be fast enough with classic SQLite persistent DB files.

 MariaDB (MySQL) backend is there for users, who want to store their data in a centralized way.
 You can have single server in your (local) network and use multiple RSS Guard instances to access the data.
 MySQL will also work much better if you prefer to have zillions of feeds and messages stored.